Paul Johnston (diplomat): Ambassador to Ireland

 Johnston was appointed the British Ambassador to Ireland in September 2020.

 In December 2020, Johnston published an open letter describing the EU–UK Trade and Cooperation Agreement as a "good deal for the UK and the EU, and in particular for the UK and Ireland".

 On 5 March 2021, the Irish Times published a letter from Johnston, setting out the rationale for the decision of the British government to unilaterally extend the grace period for post-Brexit checks on some goods entering Northern Ireland from Great Britain.

-In March 2021, Johnston revealed that Ireland is "high up" on the list of countries to receive surplus COVID-19 vaccines once British vaccination targets are met.
+In March 2021, Johnston revealed that Ireland was "high up" on the list of countries to receive surplus COVID-19 vaccines once British vaccination targets were met.

+In June 2025, the Irish Times reported that Johnston was to leave the diplomatic service after his posting ended in September of that year, but would remain in Ireland, although he was not yet able to disclose what role he would take up, as it was "subject to a UK government approval process".